The Stutter Orphans

 The play centers on an actual study that was done in 1938 at the University of Iowa in which Orphaned children were conditioned to stutter.
 The object of the study was to prove that stuttering was a socialized behavior caused by calling attention to oneís speech.
 The goal was to help people and if a few orphaned children got hurt along the way, well, youíve got to break a few eggs to make an omelet, right?

 On the other side of the spectrum is Hank, a young man with a Masterís degree in Biology who used to be a researcher in a primate center.
 After coming across a study that was done on monkeys in which electrodes were attached to their penises to shock them into ejaculating, Hank could no longer take part in that research.
-Hank takes his philosophy from Fyodor Dostoevskyís novel The Brothers Karamazov, in which Ivan returns his ticket to a heaven which is built on the suffering and misery of even one child.
+Hank takes his philosophy from Fyodor Dostoevskyís novel The Brothers Karamazov, in which Ivan returns his ticket to a heaven which is built on the

 Each of the characters in the play is faced with the dilemma of which ethical model to followóhow each is going to live his or her life.
 The play serves as a reminder to ourselves that we must look at how each of us behavesóhow we treat those around usóhow we can always learn something about ourselves.